bordalix/ethereum-roulette/README.md

 ### Motivation

-I decided to learn more about developing smart contracts, and since I learn by building stuff, so I decided to implement a casino roulette, with the business logic being implemented in Solidity, the language of choice to develop smart contracts in the Ethereum blockchain.
+I decided to learn more about developing smart contracts, and since I learn by building stuff, I decided to implement a casino roulette, with the business logic being implemented in Solidity, the language of choice to develop smart contracts in the Ethereum blockchain.